bobi591/auth0RedirectionMiddleware/README.md

             app.UseRouting();

-            // Register the Authentication middleware

             app.UseAuthentication();
             app.UseAuthorization();

-            AuthDelegate authDelegate = new AuthDelegate(this.CustomAuth);
+            AuthDelegate authDelegate = new AuthDelegate(this.CustomAuth); //Here the delegate is assigned to the custom auth method.

             app.UseAuth0RedirectionMiddlewareExtensions(new Auth0RedirectionMiddlewareOptions
             {
                 Scheme = "Auth0",
                 RedirectUri = "/"
-            }, authDelegate);
+            }, authDelegate); //Adding the middleware to the pipeline.

             app.UseEndpoints(endpoints =>
             {